LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

 the GNU 8.3.1 toolchain (for C++ standard library headers, etc.) and with RAJA OpenMP back-end, tests, and desul atomics enabled.

-Running a command like these will generate a host-config file in the top-level RAJA directory whose name contains the machine and OS to which it applies, as well the compiler and version.
-For example, running the first example command above will on the LC machine quartz will generate a host-config file named similarly to
+Running a command like one of these will generate a host-config file in the top-level RAJA directory.
+The name of the file will contain the name of the machine and OS to which it applies, as well as the compiler and version.
+For example, running the first example command above on the LC machine quartz will generate a host-config file named something like this:

 .. code-block:: bash